Loaded with layers of sour cream, seasoned beef, cheese, and fresh produce, this easy taco dip with meat is a party classic.

 Can Taco Dip Be Made Ahead?

-My taco dip with meat recipe is perfect to make ahead and enjoy the next day.
+This taco dip with meat recipe can easily be made ahead and enjoyed the next day.
 The flavors of the sour cream mixture meld beautifully when left sitting in the refrigerator overnight, or even when made a couple of hours ahead.
 Just be sure to cover the dip with plastic wrap or place it in an airtight container.
 It is also ok for the ground beef to be cold when this appetizer is served.
-I recommend serving taco dip in a large serving dish.

 Taco Dip with Meat